cjyuan/cyf-notes/ITP-Onboarding-PR.md

 Please follow the instructions in "PR Essentials" on this Slack Canvas: https://codeyourfutur-yov6609.slack.com/archives/C07QX99JK7B

+Note: In addition to implementing changes based on reviewer feedback, it's good practice to respond to each comment, indicating what was changed or how the request was addressed.

 I think you can improve the wireframe webpage by addressing the following issue:

+In terms of preparing better HTML code, there are few areas you can improve.
+To find out what you can possibly improve, I would like you to try asking ChatGPT to review your code.
+Hints:
+    - favicon
+    - h1 headers
+    - typo (spelling mistakes)

+ChatGPT may suggest a lot of changes, and you can determine which suggestions to consider.

 ---